Introducing a Breast Cancer Clinical Trial,

 • How long will I be in this study?

-It depends on which part you are participating in and how well you respond to treatment.
+It depends on how well you respond to treatment.
 It could be as short as 3 months or as long as 9 months.

 • How many people can participate in the trial?